 While StashAway and Smartly are meant to be entry-level robo advisors for people who want the simplest possible way to invest their money, AutoWealth is designed for slightly more serious investors.

 The minimum investment amount is much higher at $3,000, and the sign-up process is also more onerous.
 AutoWealth assigns each user a personal advisor who will be able to offer support via text.
+You can also choose to meet the advisor in person.

 Are robo advisors regulated in Singapore?